stacks-network/docs/src/pages/understand-stacks/transactions.md

 ## Anchor mode

 Transactions can be mined either in an anchor block or in a [microblock](/understand-stacks/microblocks).
-If microblock-anchoring is selected, the transaction can be confirmed much quicker that the target block time.
+If microblocks are selected, the transaction can be confirmed with a lower latency than the anchor block time.

-The anchor mode has three options:
+The anchor mode enum has three options:

 - `OnChainOnly` The transaction MUST be included in an anchored block
 - `OffChainOnly`: The transaction MUST be included in a microblock